 This discussion and analysis is intended to serve as an introduction to the Authority's basic financial statements.
 The Authority's basic financial statements comprise three components: 1) government-wide financial statements, 2) fund financial statements, and 3) notes to the financial statements.
+For presentation purposes the government-wide and fund financial statements are combined on the same page.
 This report also contains other required supplementary information in addition to the basic financial statements themselves.